Building Your Own DIY Portable Outdoor Movie Screen with PVC to be Used Time & Time Again

 - Tent Stakes (or tent pegs)

 How to Make an Outdoor Movie Projector Screen – Instructions

-The method I am just about to show you will give you a large, affordable, and collapsible DIY movie projector screen which you can use time and time again.
+The method I am just about to show you will give you a large, affordable, and collapsible DIY movie projector screen that you can use time and time again.

-It will be made from PVC and a special material, and it will be possible to either hang it, or set it on fee as an outdoor freestanding projector screen which will hold steady in windy areas.
+It will be made from PVC and special material, and it will be possible to either hang it or set it on fee as an outdoor freestanding projector screen that will hold steady in windy areas.

 You will end up with an amazing portable screen, that offers a really good picture, and will be perfect for outdoor movie nights.

 How to Make an Outdoor Movie Screen with PVC

 Step 1: Create Your Screen

 Now before you start, you might consider using a bed sheet for your screen.
 That will work, but I would always advise that you use a good quality screen material instead that you can purchase from Amazon.

 That product is called Carl’s 16 x 9 white blackout cloth (check prices on Amazon.com).